 There was some good news from manufacturers organisation Make UK this week – it seems Britain’s manufacturing firms are finally starting to embrace the digital revolution.

-The report, from Make UK and software company Infor, said more businesses in the sector are accelerating their investment in digital technologies in an effort to improve productivity and to counter the serious supply chain issues caused by Covid and Brexit.
+The report, from Make UK and software company Infor, said more businesses in the sector are accelerating their investment in cloud-based manufacturing software and other digital technologies in an effort to improve productivity and to counter the serious supply chain issues caused by Covid and Brexit.

 It also revealed that four out of five manufacturing firms are planning to boost their digital investment over the next two years, partly due to the current financial situation, in particular the cost of energy.